Merchandise Mart: Ownership

 The Merchandise Mart opened on May 5, 1930, just east of Chicago's original trading post, Wolf Point.

-The building realized Marshall Field’s dream of a single wholesale center for the entire nation and consolidated 13 different warehouses.
-It was purchased in 1945 or 1946, depending on the source, by the Kennedy family through Merchandise Mart Properties, Inc., and managed by Sargent Shriver.
-Kennedy's purchase price was reported to be either $12.5 or $13 million, and it is said that his initial capital was $1 million, though records say his original mortgage was $12.5 million, this was roughly half of what it had cost to construct the complex twenty years earlier.
+The building realized Marshall Field’s dream of a single wholesale center for the nation and consolidated 13 different warehouses.
+It was purchased in 1945 or 1946 by the Kennedy family through Merchandise Mart Properties, Inc. (MMPI), and managed by Sargent Shriver.
+Kennedy's purchase price was reported to be either $12.5 or $13 million, and it is said that his initial capital was $1 million, though records say his original mortgage was $12.5 million, roughly half of what it had cost to construct the complex.

-The building's sale was brokered by a good friend of Marshall Field and Joseph Kennedy, E. Stanley Klein.
-Klein at that time was a partner of Field and together they started Fieldcrest Mills.

-Klein maintained that Kennedy's bargain price was predicated on an oral agreement between Field and Kennedy that after the sale the building would be donated to the University of Chicago and that Kennedy would take the tax deduction, although as an oral agreement no documentary evidence of this exists.
+E. Stanley Klein, a good friend of Marshall Field and Joseph Kennedy, brokered the building's sale.
+At the time Klein was a partner of Field and together they started Fieldcrest Mills.
+Klein maintained that Kennedy's bargain price was predicated on an oral agreement between Field and Kennedy that after the sale the building would be donated to the University of Chicago and that Kennedy would take the tax deduction.
+No documentary evidence of this agreement exists.

-The building revenues became a principal source of Kennedy family wealth, including being a source of political campaign funding.
+The building revenues became a principal source of Kennedy family wealth, often used for political campaign funding.

-The Kennedy family sold the complex center property to Vornado Realty Trust in 1998 as part of a larger $625 million ($ billion in current dollars) transaction, When it was sold, the Merchandise Mart was also the Kennedy's family's last remaining operating business.
-That year, MMPI was acquired by Vornado for $450 million cash and a $100 million-plus stake in Vornado.
-As of early 2007, the building was valued at $917 million.
+In 1998 the Kennedys sold the property to Vornado Realty Trust as part of a larger $625 million ($ billion in current dollars) transaction.
+When it was sold, the Merchandise Mart was also the Kennedy family's last remaining operating business.
+That year, Vornado acquired MMPI for $450 million cash and a $100 million-plus stake in Vornado.
+As of 2007, the building was valued at $917 million.

 Expansions and renovations

 The Merchandise Mart was modernized in the late 1950s and 1960s.
-The Indian chiefs were removed and replaced with concrete plates in 1961, of minimal note to onlookers as skyscrapers did not rise on the north side of the river as predicted.
-Some of the carvings were later found in a suburban backyard and auctioned in 2014.
+In 1961 the Indian chiefs were removed and replaced with concrete plates, of minimal note to onlookers as skyscrapers did not rise on the north side of the river as predicted.
+In 2014, some of the carvings were found in a suburban backyard and auctioned.
 In 1962, an entrance canopy was constructed over the south for vehicle use.